envkey/envkey-fetch/README.md

 # v2

 In [EnvKey v2](https://v2.envkey.com), this library has been folded into [envkey-source](https://github.com/envkey/envkey/tree/main/public/sdks/envkey-source).
+Equivalent functionality can be accomplished using `envkey-source --json`.
 Using v2 requires an EnvKey v2 organization (it won't work with ENVKEYs generated in a v1 org).

 [Here's a guide on migrating from v1 to v2.](https://docs-v2.envkey.com/docs/migrating-from-v1)